-Indigenous Tropical Adventure Homestay (ITAH Campsite), Pos Lenjang, Pahang
+Indigenous Tropical Adventure Homestay (ITAH Campsite), Lenjang, Pahang

 ITAH Campsite is located along Sungai Jelai Kecil, at an elevation of about 300m among the hills and mountains of Banjaran Titiwangsa, with the range that forms the Pahang-Perak border visible at the horizon.

-The campsite is run by a Semai family, headed by Rahim and his father, Bah Sing’in with the help of his uncle, brothers and sisters, as well as his brother-in-law, Bek Raheed who acts as an advisor.
+The campsite is run by a Semai family, headed by patriarch and matriarch of the family, Bah Sing’in and Wak Alek with the help of his brothers, sisters, sons and daughters, grandchildren, as well as his brother-in-law, Bek Raheed who acts as an advisor.

 P.S.
 The toilet got jamban ok!

-Wrapping padi huma rice in bemban leaves, then slow cook in bamboo over fire.
+Wrapping hill paddy rice in bemban leaves or selak ler, then slow cook in bamboo over fire.

 Paddy to rice process